-The Violin beetle feed on insect larvae, they also secrete poisonous butyric acid for defense purposes.
+The Violin beetle feed on insect larvae, they also secrete poisonous butyric acid for defence purposes.
 Adults fly from August or November.

 Quality: A1 What does this mean?